Making Your Mind Up: Eurovision

 The song is held in affectionate regard by many Eurovision fans, and is generally considered to be a classic example of a pop song from the Contest.
 Reaction was less favourable to the group's performance of the song, which was considered to be off-key, and led to much criticism that the members were chosen more for their appearance than vocal ability.
 In addition, the performance is best remembered for the startling moment when the two male members of the group whipped off the skirts of the two girls, only to reveal shorter skirts underneath, a shrewd touch generally considered to have just swung the balance in their favour, and to be a defining moment in the competition's history.
-Member Cheryl Baker has since commented on their poor performance stating that she sang the song in a higher key to the rest of the group due to nerves.
-Mike Nolan has said that on the night the microphones got mixed up, with Baker and Jay Aston singing on the lead microphones which had a higher volume.
+Member Cheryl Baker has since commented on their poor performance, stating that she sang the song in a higher key to the rest of the group due to nerves.
+Mike Nolan has said that on the night the microphones got mixed up, with Baker and Jay Aston singing on the lead microphones, which had a higher volume.

 Aftermath

-"Making Your Mind Up" went to No.1 in the UK following the victory and remained there for three weeks, becoming one of the biggest selling songs of the year.
-It also saw the group in high demand throughout Europe, with the single hitting No.1 in many countries and charting in the top ten in Australia.
+"Making Your Mind Up" went to No. 1 in the UK following the victory and remained there for three weeks, becoming one of the best-selling songs of the year.
+It also saw the group in high demand throughout Europe, with the single hitting No. 1 in many countries and charting in the top ten in Australia.
 The record eventually sold four million copies worldwide.
-The single began a run of 20 UK hits for Bucks Fizz and was quickly followed up by "Piece of the Action" and debut album, Bucks Fizz.
-At the end of the decade, "Making Your Mind Up" was No.47 in the UK top selling singles of the 1980s.
-Despite the success of the song, fans of the group don't consider it to be a good representation of their work, while member Cheryl Baker doesn't rate it as one of their best songs.
-The song is still well liked by members of the general public and remains the group's best-remembered song.
-In 2013 BBC Radio 2 listeners voted "Making Your Mind Up" as the best-ever British Eurovision entry.
+The single began a run of 20 UK hits for Bucks Fizz and was quickly followed up by the single "Piece of the Action" and the debut album Bucks Fizz.
+At the end of the decade, "Making Your Mind Up" was No. 47 in the UK top-selling singles of the 1980s.
+Despite the success of the song, fans of the group do not consider it to be a good representation of their work, while member Cheryl Baker does not rate it as one of their best songs.
+The song is still well-liked by members of the general public and remains the group's best-remembered song.
+In 2013, BBC Radio 2 listeners voted "Making Your Mind Up" as the best British Eurovision entry ever.

-In the Eurovision, the song was succeeded as a UK entry by "One Step Further" by Bardo, who were managed by the same team as Bucks Fizz.
-As a winner, it was succeeded by "Ein Bisschen Frieden", sung by Germany's Nicole.
+Bucks Fizz performed their song in the Eurovision twenty-fifth anniversary show Songs of Europe held on 22 August 1981 in Mysen.
+It was succeeded as the British entrant in Eurovision by "One Step Further" by Bardo, who were managed by the same team as Bucks Fizz.
+As a winner, it was succeeded by "Ein bißchen Frieden", sung by Germany's Nicole.
 The song title has also given the name to the UK selection process for the Eurovision Song Contest.

 The now famous skirt rip of the dance routine (which was mirrored by Mick Jagger and Tina Turner at 1985's Live Aid) has appeared in many contests since that time – most notably as part of 's Marie N's performance of "I Wanna", which won for Latvia, in 2002.